reid-moffat/reid-moffat/README.md

 * Overhauling a few previous [Processing](https://processing.org/) games

 ### In development:
+* A stock price notifier that alerts you when a stock hits a certain price
 * A trip-planning app for tourists to find the best local businesses
-* A stock price notifier that alerts you when a stock hits a certain price
+* An online guest book and document management system for a Cottage
 * A [personal website](https://reid-moffat.github.io/)
 * A collaborative list app